parthCJ/cricker-cover-drive-analyzer/readme.md

-🏏 AthleteRise: AI-Powered Cricket Cover Drive Analyzer An AI-powered web application built with MediaPipe to analyze the biomechanics of a cricket cover drive from a video.
+AI-Powered Cricket Cover Drive Analyzer
+An AI-powered web application built with MediaPipe to analyze the biomechanics of a cricket cover drive from a video.
 The tool provides quantitative scores and actionable feedback on key aspects of the batting technique.

 ✨ Features